 25% drop in obese and overweight adults (between 2010-2017).
 At 12.1 percent, the rate of obesity in the Beach Cities is less than half of the U.S. rate of 28.1 percent – meaning just one in eight Beach Cities residents are obese compared to one in four Americans nationally.

-50% drop in childhood obesity rates at Redondo Beach K-5 schools.
+68% reduction in childhood obesity from 2007 to 2019 at Redondo Beach K-5 schools.
 The number of Beach Cities residents who are above normal weight (obese or overweight) fell from 60 to 50.8 percent.
 In contrast, 63.7 percent of U.S. adults and 58.7 percent of Californians are above normal weight.

 Now, 65.8 percent of Beach Cities residents report exercising at least 30 minutes a day, three days a week—a 9 percent increase since 2010—compared to just 53.2 percent of adults nationally and 57.7 percent statewide.